This is a sponsored conversation written by me on behalf of Sphero. The opinions and text are all mine.

 Coding with Sphero SPRK+

-I have seen first hand how much children love to code with programs like scratch, but Sphero Edu takes coding to a whole new level with its use of robotics and the ability to combine coding with hands on STEAM activities harnessing the boundless power of a child’s imagination and utilising real world concepts and experiences.
+I have seen firsthand how much children love to code with programs like Scratch, but Sphero Edu takes coding to a whole new level with its use of robotics and the ability to combine coding with hands-on STEAM activities.
+These activities harness the boundless power of a child's imagination and utilise real-world concepts and experiences.

-The Edu app allows users to create code by drawing, using blocks of code or by writing javascript making it a brilliant resource for everyone from beginners to expert coders.
-Sphero Edu allows children to learn to code in an approachable, engaging and exciting manner at a level that’s right for their skill, knowledge and interests.
+The Edu app allows users to create code by drawing, using blocks of code, or writing Javascript, making it a brilliant resource for everyone from beginners to expert coders.
+Sphero Edu allows children to learn to code in an approachable, engaging, and exciting manner at a level that's right for their skills, knowledge, and interests.

 Users can share programs with the community as part of the Edu app.
 Once you've mastered basic coding with SPRK + we'd recommend checking out the #ThursdayLearnDay videos by Sphero for inspiration.
 You can make SPRK + jam to the beat of a song, turn it into a Magic 8 ball and so much more.
 We are really excited by the possibilities and can't wait to start sharing our own programs.